-Fussy eating is very common.
-It can help to know why children sometimes fuss about their food:
+These facts can help you understand why children sometimes fuss about their food:

 - Children’s appetites are affected by their growth cycles.
-Even babies have fluctuating appetites.
-Between 1-5 years, it’s common for children to be really hungry one day and picky the next.
+Even babies have changing appetites.
+At 1-6 years, it’s common for children to be really hungry one day and picky the next.

-- Children have different taste preferences (or palates) from grown-ups.
+- Children have different taste preferences from grown-ups.

 - Life is too exciting for children sometimes, and they’re too busy exploring the world around them to spend time eating.

 - Children learn by testing the boundaries of acceptable behaviour.
 They can be very strong willed when it comes to making decisions about food (to eat or not to eat, and what to eat).
 It’s all part of their social, intellectual and emotional development.